 |Path:||%WinDir%\System32\svchost.exe -k LocalSystemNetworkRestricted|

-The Windows Audio Endpoint Builder service logs on as LocalSystem and runs in a shared process of svchost.exe.
-If the Windows Audio Endpoint Builder fails to start, the error is recorded into the Event Log.
+Windows Audio Endpoint Builder logs on as LocalSystem and runs in a shared process of svchost.exe.
+If Windows Audio Endpoint Builder fails to start, the error is recorded into the Event Log.
 Windows Vista startup proceeds, but a message box is displayed informing you that the AudioEndpointBuilder service has failed to start.
-At least one service depends on the Windows Audio Endpoint Builder.
+At least one service depends on Windows Audio Endpoint Builder.
 Therefore I do not recommend you to disable it.

 Windows Audio Endpoint Builder will not start, if the Plug and Play service is stopped or disabled.